amitaysoffer/fund-explorer-page/README.md

 - As a user, I want to be able to toggle between grid view and list view.
 - As a user, I want to search for funds using the search input text field.
 - As a user, I want to filter funds using checkboxes.
-- As a user, I want to filter funds by clicking on the funds' manager.
 - Unit tests and integration tests have been added to test all the acceptance criteria.

 ## Things to do